-- I, Matthew D. Harington, P. Geo., do hereby certify that: - 1.
-I reside at 10 Commodore Road in Lewis Lake, Nova Scotia, Canada - 2.
+I, Matthew D. Harington, P. Geo., do hereby certify that:

+- 1. I reside at 10 Commodore Road in Lewis Lake, Nova Scotia, Canada - 2.
 I am currently employed as a Senior Resource Geologist with Mercator Geological Services Limited of 65 Queen St Dartmouth, Nova Scotia, Canada B2Y 1G4 - 3.
-I received a Bachelor of Science degree (Honours, Geology) in 2004 from Dalhousie University. - I am a registered member in good standing of the following professional associations: (1) Association of Professional Geoscientists of Nova Scotia, registration number 0254, and (2) Professional Engineers and Geologists of Newfoundland and Labrador, registration number 09541. - 5.
+I received a Bachelor of Science degree (Honours, Geology) in 2004 from Dalhousie University. - 4.
+I am a registered member in good standing of the following professional associations: (1) Association of Professional Geoscientists of Nova Scotia, registration number 0254, and (2) Professional Engineers and Geologists of Newfoundland and Labrador, registration number 09541. - 5.
 I have worked as a geologist in Canada since graduation. - 6.
-I have read the definition of "Qualified Person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "Qualified Person" for the purposes of NI 43-101. - I am one of the Qualified Person responsible for preparation of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CAPE SPENCER GOLD DEPOSIT, SAINT JOHN COUNTY, NEW BRUNSWICK, CANADA, Effective Date: January 23, 2019" and dated November 14, 2019.

-I am responsible for Technical Report Item (Section) 2, 12, and 14 and parts of Items 1, 25, and 26; I have reviewed all Items of the Technical Report

-- 8. My relevant experience with respect to this project includes extensive professional experience with respect to geology, mineral deposits and exploration activities in the Atlantic provinces and elsewhere. - 9.
-My past involvement with the property is as co-author of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CAPE SPENCER GOLD
+I have read the definition of "Qualified Person" set out in National Instrument 43-101 ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "Qualified Person" for the purposes of NI 43-101. - 7.
+I am one of the Qualified Person responsible for preparation of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CAPE SPENCER GOLD DEPOSIT, SAINT JOHN COUNTY, NEW BRUNSWICK, CANADA, Effective Date: January 23, 2019" with an Amended Report Date of April 29, 2022. - I am responsible for Technical Report Item (Section) 14, 1.9, 1.11, 1.12, 1.13, 25 to 28; I have reviewed all Items of the Technical Report - 8.
+My relevant experience with respect to this project includes extensive professional experience since graduation with respect to geology, mineral deposits, mineral resource estimation and deposit modelling to NI 43-101 standards, and mineral exploration activities in Canada and internationally.

-DEPOSIT, SAINT JOHN COUNTY, NEW BRUNSWICK, CANADA, Effective Date: January 23, 2019" and dated March 15^{th} , 2019.

-- I last visited the Cape Spencer Project between September 24th and September 26th, 2019 to carry out the site visit described in this Technical report.
-I was accompanied at that time by Mr. David Copeland, P. Geo., Chief Geologist with Anaconda Mining Inc. - I am independent of Anaconda Mining Inc., ExploreCo, and Magna Terra Mineral Corp., applying all of the tests in section 1.5 of National Instrument 43-101 and National Instrument 43-101 Companion Policy Section 5.3 - 12.
+- My past involvement with the property is as co-author of the Technical Report titled "NI 43-101 TECHNICAL REPORT AND MINERAL RESOURCE ESTIMATE ON THE CAPE SPENCER GOLD DEPOSIT, SAINT JOHN COUNTY, NEW BRUNSWICK, CANADA, Effective Date: January 23, 2019" and dated March 15th, 2019. - 10.
+I last visited the Cape Spencer Project between September 24th and September 26th, 2018 to carry out the site visit described in this Technical report.
+I was accompanied at that time by Mr. David Copeland, P. Geo., Chief Geologist with Anaconda Mining Inc. - 11.
+I am independent of Anaconda Mining Inc., 2647102 Ontario Inc., and Magna Terra Minerals Inc., applying all of the tests in section 1.5 of National Instrument 43-101 and National Instrument 43-101 Companion Policy Section 5.3 - 12.
 I have read National Instrument 43-101, Form 43-101F1 and the Companion Policy and believe that this Technical Report has been prepared in compliance with that Instrument and Form. - 13.
 As of the date of this certificate, to the best of my knowledge, information and belief, this Technical Report contains all scientific and technical information that is required to be disclosed to make this report not misleading.